3F/LuNari/Readme.md

 ### Roadmap

 The LunaRoad already provides powerful and flexible binding.
-And as you can see above, you already may work between different versions via lambda-functions.
+And as you can see above, you already may work between different versions via lambda-functions and DLR features.
 However, the main tasks: to provide fully compatible API layer for more comfortable work with Lua 5.1, 5.2, 5.3 ...